simoncblyth/opticks/notes/issues/more_flexible_maxphoton_plus_setting_it_based_on_VRAM_plus_splitting_launch_when_VRAM_too_small_for_photon_count.rst

 * DONE : M100 matches after avoid arrays more that 2GB by using TEST=generate only and reducing NV from 16 to 4

-* TODO : find the source of the 2GB truncation : somewhere using int bytes and hitting the limit ?
+* DONE : find and fix the source of the 2GB truncation : NP.hh

 * TODO : 200M